gregsaun/bear_extruder_and_x_axis/README.md

 Here is a list of improved features over stock Prusa extruder.

-1. Improve print quality (reduce inconsistent extrusion) :
+1. Improve print quality:
-   * Lighter
-   * Extruder motor is closer by 4.5mm to X rods to decrease the lever arm
+   * Better hotend cooling to reduce clog, heatcreap and stringing (also check these [recommended hotend fans](optional_parts/hotend_fan))
-   * Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
+   * Filament path is aligned according to Bondtech specifications (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
-   * Extruder body is much stiffer
+   * Extruder body is stiffer to reduce vibration from Bondtech gears
-   * Reduce flexing of X ends and X motor shaft
+   * Reduce flexing of X axis
-   * Optional: replacement of Bondtech "idler" gear by a 623zz bearing to eliminate gear meshing issue.
-See [extruder_idler_bearing in optional parts](optional_parts/extruder_idler_bearing)
-   * Hotend cooling improved (even better than Prusa MK3 R3 parts)
    * Self-centring of extruder motor
+   * Extruder is closer to X rods to reduce the lever arm
-   * Bondtech drive gears no more at the end of the motor shaft
+   * Bondtech drive gears closer to motor
-   * Includes hotend collet clip
+   * Includes hotend collet clip to eliminate the risk of the PTFE moving during retractions
+   * Extruder shape and nozzle fan duct are makes part cooling more efficient
+   * Belt path moved closer to top to reduce lever arm for smoother movements
+   * Optional: X end idler for E3D Gates idler

-1. Easier to maintain :
+1. Easier to maintain:
    * No need to disconnect cables from RAMBo to disassemble the extruder or access the belt
    * Z bearings installation made easier thanks to clamps
    * Simple and precise belt tensioning system with 3mm of adjustment
-   * PINDA or the nozzle fan can be removed without disassembling the extruder body
    * Improved extruder body and cover assembly
    * No zip ties needed for X carriage bearings
    * Less screws

-1. Perfect belt alignment and closer to top smooth rod to reduce lever arm
-1. Filament sensor pocket improve filament detection and ease insertion of filament
+1. Improve reliability:
+    * Parts designed to last
+    * Better heat management
+    * Vertical print fan
+    * Reduce possible twist on X axis
+    * Reduce chance of bad bearing alignment
+    * Less screws
+    * Extruder body in one piece

-1. Support Prusa MMU2 multi color system
+1. Support Prusa MMU2S multi color system via the work of vertigo235: [thingiverse.com/thing:3472911](https://www.thingiverse.com/thing:3472911)
-1. Optional: reverse bowden to smooth movement of filament
+1. Support Bondtech Prusa Upgrade extruder
+1. Several official and community optional parts
+1. No firmware modification required
 1. Open source by providing STL and Autodesk Fusion 360 files (STEP file will come later)

 ## Status

-:warning: This is an ongoing development, not even a beta version for now.
-Use it with care.
+:warning: This is an ongoing development, use it with care.
 Any feedback is very welcome :relaxed:

-Ongoing tasks :
-1. MK2s version
-1. Fan shroud
-1. Provide STEP files